 Gaylesville is a tiny town located in the state of Alabama.
 With a population of 174 people and just one neighborhood, Gaylesville is the 391st largest community in Alabama.

-Because occupations involving physical labor dominate the local economy, Gaylesville is generally considered to be a blue-collar town.
-35.48% of the Gaylesville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Gaylesville is a blue-collar town, with 35.48% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Gaylesville is a town of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in Gaylesville who work in personal care services (24.19%), office and administrative support (14.52%), and sales jobs (8.06%).

 Also of interest is that Gaylesville has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 16.13% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Gaylesville telecommute to their jobs.
+Overall, about 16.13% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small town, Gaylesville doesn't have a public transportation system that people use for their commute.